How the Location of Things is transforming cities, business, and more (VB Live)

-AI is making mapping devices getting smarter, and Location of Things navigation is becoming a reality.
+AI is making mapping devices smarter, and Location of Things navigation is becoming a reality.
 To learn more about how cloud-based, AI-powered location technology is bringing us closer to a world of autonomous cars, connected cities, and more, don’t miss this VB Live event!

 The map is evolving, says Peter-Frans Pauwels, co-founder of TomTom.
 Cloud-based maps, built in real-time from a vast array of aggregated individual data points, are the foundation of the “the location of things” — an increasingly valuable corollary of the internet of things.